Antony-Thornton/MS2---Memory-Game/README.md

 ## Project Acknowledgements

 * Thank you to Sean Young from Code institute for helping me with a couple of Javascript queries.
-See Javascript file for details.
+See Javascript file for details

 * Code Institute - For all course material and on going support

-* Code Institute Tutor Support - For directing me to the correct solutions for any bugs and problems with my project.
+* Code Institute Tutor Support - For directing me to the correct solutions for any bugs and problems with my project

-* My Mentor Marcel - For his constructive criticism and always pushing me to go further to develop my skills.
+* My Mentor Marcel - For his constructive criticism and always pushing me to go further to develop my skills

+* My partner Danielle for helping with testing my website